 We know that not every company can afford to have multiple teams dedicated to each “growth department”.
 For example, in SMBs, one team will need to handle Customer Support, Customer Success and Product Marketing.

 Because of that, the practices you will see below can be implemented in every company, despite their resources.

 1. Build outstanding feedback loops

-Feedback is crucial for understanding your customers’ experiences, needs and issues.
+Feedback is crucial for understanding your customers’ journey, experiences, needs and issues.
 Hence, building great feedback loops is going to be crucial for your Customer Success team and your overall business.

 If you want to keep as many customers as possible, you should learn why they leave you, and why they love you.
 Feedback plays an important role here.

 Feedback will help you to gather relevant information about your user personas and their opinion of your product.
 Make sure that you’re collecting everything.

 Feedback is also a great way to include your customers in your product’s roadmap.
 Let them know what you’re planning to do and listen to their opinions.
 At the end of the day, you’re building the product for them.

 - By conducting customer interviews — long-form, face-to-face customer interviews can be good for initial customer development and an in-depth understanding of your customer’s needs.